 But hang on, I hear you say, wouldn’t this all be hideously expensive?
 It probably would, yes.
 But Apple is reportedly aiming to completely overhaul the MacBook Pro, with a new 16-inch model apparently in the works.
 Apple could quite easily save Face ID for this “generational” product in the same way it did with the iPhone X, market it as a new super-duper high-end MacBook, and thus justify its high price.
-That would finally catch them up to high-end Windows 10 laptops that already have facial recognition in the form of Windows Hello.
+That would finally catch them up to the best laptops that already have facial recognition in the form of Windows Hello.

 Besides, us Apple users are used to high prices.
 You accept your new lightweight wallet in return for exceptional privacy, security and ease of use — all of which you get with Face ID.
 It makes sense, it’d improve the Mac no end, and it’d give me yet another reason to pull stupid faces at my computer screen.
 Come on Apple, that’s not too much to ask, is it?

 - Apple’s new Mac Pro might be dead on arrival